Types of non-Hodgkin lymphoma (NHL)

 - anaplastic large cell lymphoma

-- angioimmunoblastic lymphoma
+- T-follicular helper lymphoma which includes angioimmunoblastic lymphoma

 - lymphoblastic lymphoma (this is mainly T-cell but can be B-cell).

-Lymphoma that starts in the brain
+Lymphoma that starts outside the lymph nodes

 About our information